metaborg/spoofax-releng/README.md

 **wget.** Wget is installed from homebrew with `brew install wget`.

-### Preparation
+## Preparation

-As preparation for building, the sources need to be checked out from github.
+As preparation for building, the sources need to be checked out from GitHub.
 Clone this repository and sub-repositories by executing:

     git clone https://github.com/metaborg/spoofax-releng.git
     cd spoofax-releng
     git submodule update --init --remote

-This can take a while because some repositories have a large history, and github cloning is fairly slow.
+This can take a while because some repositories have a large history, and GitHub cloning is fairly slow.

 We also need to download and install the StrategoXT distribution, execute the following commands: